garyzhubc/STAT406-2017/Lecture4/README.md

 ### Why is this a problem if we are interested in prediction?

 Although in many applications one is interested in interpreting the parameters of the model, even if one is only trying to fit / train a model to do predictions, highly variable parameter estimators will typically result in a noticeable loss of prediction accuracy.
 This can be easily seen from the bias / variance factorization of the mean squared prediction error (MSPE) mentioned in class.
-Hence, better predictions can be obtained if one uses less-variable parameter estimators.
+Hence, better predictions can be obtained if one uses less-variable parameter (or regression function) estimators.

 ### What can we do?